Conditional diffusion models for downscaling and bias correction of Earth system model precipitation: Discussion

 Our diffusion model corrects small-scale biases of the ESM fields, while completely preserving the large-scale structures, which is key for impact assessments, especially with regard to extremes and local impacts in terms of floods or landslides.
 The diffusion model performs particularly well for extreme events where traditional methods struggle.
-The method improves the temporal precipitation distribution at a grid cell level and surpasses the state-of-the-art approach (quantile mapping) at correcting spatial patterns.
+The method improves the temporal precipitation distribution at the grid cell level and surpasses the state-of-the-art approach (quantile mapping) in correcting spatial patterns.
 The downscaling performance has also been shown to be excellent.
 The diffusion model manages to generate small-scale details for the low resolution ESM data, that match those of high resolution observations.
+Our model preserves relevant information from the large scales, such as trends and extremes, and generates bias corrected and downscaled precipitation fields with adequate uncertainties.

+We show that our method is robust in the out-of-distribution setting of downscaling and bias-correcting the SSP5-8.5 future emission scenario.
+It is critical for impact assessments that our model is able to accurately preserve the climate change signal of the original SSP5-8.5 data.

+A key innovation of our approach is the embedding strategy, which makes the training process independent of the source ESM (apart from a single data-dependent hyperparameter setting the spatial scale below which the fields are corrected), which not only allows the framework to be flexibly applied to downscale and bias-correct a wide range of ESMs but also allows it to be used with different state-of-the-art machine learning backbone models.
+Another key advantage of our framework is its data efficiency.
+In our conditional approach the model only needs to learn how to generate small-scale features given the large-scale ones.
+The task is considerably less demanding than that of unconditional models (e.g., Hess et al. \cite{hess2025fast}), which must learn the entire data distribution from scratch during training.
+This data efficiency makes our method applicable to datasets with shorter record lengths than ERA5, such as newer observational products.

+Indeed, comparing results for generated climatologies between our conditional DM and the unconditional consistency model (CM) by Hess et al. \cite{hess2025fast}, it becomes apparent that the CM struggles to learn the target distribution accurately, leading to blurring (fig.~\ref*{fig:CM_comp}) that would hinder applications for impact assessments.